pierremarcelio/mainspring/components/_patterns/02-molecules/logo/logo.md

 ---
 el: ".m-logo"
-title: "Logo"
+title: "Logo Brand"
 ---
 ## Logo

-Basic Default Logo
+Logo is typically a link to the home page